 As a developer, you know the importance of building a robust application.
-With cyberattacks increasing, you should make sure your application is safe from the attacks and isn't vulnerable.
+With cyberattacks increasing, you should ensure your application is safe from the attacks and isn't vulnerable.

-So, in this post, I'll be telling you what this tool is and how to use it.
+So, in this post, I'll tell you what this tool is and how to use it.

 Sonatype Vulnerability Scanner is a tool that scans your application for vulnerabilities and gives you a report on its analysis.